 - Collaborate well with their team members

 Some emotional qualities are important for all employees, irrespective of their role.
-Emotionally intelligent employees have a natural understanding for other people’s emotions, which makes them flourish in an environment.
+Emotionally intelligent employees have a natural understanding of other people’s emotions, which makes them flourish in an environment.
 They build relationships based on mutual trust and effectively communicate with colleagues and clients.
-They are well aware of their own weaknesses and strengths; as a result, they are more open to getting feedback as compared to employees with lower level of emotional awareness and social intelligence.
+They are well aware of their weaknesses and strengths; as a result, they are more open to getting feedback as compared to employees with a lower level of emotional awareness and social intelligence.

 Emotional intelligence interview questions

 - Tell me about a time you had a dispute with your Manager.
 How did you resolve it?